 Gastrointestinal cancer refers to a group of diseases that can occur in any organs of the digestive tract.
 These cancers include:

-In collaboration with the University of Arizona Cancer Center, Chandler Regional Medical Center and St. Joseph’s Hospital and Medical Center offer cancer patients access to clinical trials for innovative treatments and therapies for all types of gastrointestinal cancer in Arizona.
+Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center offers cancer patients access to clinical trials for innovative treatments and therapies for all types of gastrointestinal cancer in Arizona.
 To learn more about our oncology services, Find a Doctor at Dignity Health today.

 The symptoms of gastrointestinal cancers depend on the exact type, location, and extent of the disease.
 Many of these cancers do not have early symptoms.

 Because these tumors are almost impossible to feel as they develop, most people are diagnosed after the cancer has advanced and begins to cause symptoms, including:

 - Changes in bowel habits, such as bloody or very dark stool, constipation, diarrhea, or narrowing of the stool

 - Jaundice, a yellowing of the eyes and skin

 - Weakness, tiredness, or loss of appetite or weight

 If you or a loved one is experiencing one or more of these symptoms, speak with an experienced doctor at Dignity Health to receive a proper diagnosis.

 While researchers don’t yet know what causes gastrointestinal cancer, they do understand certain risk factors are associated with these diseases.